What is RollOver?

 Set the RollOver amount and continue the remaining steps to create a new budget.

 1. Enable RollOver in an existing Budget by selecting "Edit Budget."

 2. Navigate to the "Automation" section on the left-hand navigation menu.
 Enable or disable RollOver by clicking the drop-down menu and selecting the appropriate option.
 Click "Save Changes."

 Option 3: Bulk Editing Automation Settings

 1. Navigate to the decision grid on the Client View and select all the budgets on which you'd like to enable RollOver.
 Select the edit (pencil) icon.

 2. Navigate to the "Automation" section on the left-hand navigation menu.
 Enable or disable RollOver by choosing enabled or disabled under the RollOver icon.
 This will apply RollOver to all the Budgets you have selected.

 How Do I Know if RollOver is Enabled?

-Once enabled, you'll see RollOver icon in multiple places that indicate that it is enabled.
-On your main dashboard view next to your Budget, you'll see the RollOver icon.
+Once enabled, you'll see the RollOver icon in multiple places to indicate it is enabled.
+On your main dashboard view, next to your Budget, you'll see the RollOver icon.

-You'll also see the RollOver icon displayed on the Client Views on the decision grid as well as the RollOver amount that is being factored into the current budget cycle.
+You'll also see the RollOver icon displayed on the Client Views on the decision grid and the RollOver amount that is being factored into the current budget cycle.